Welcome to today's edition of the Rush 24-7 podcast.

 And I said, I just smiled.

-I said, whoever put this together is a genius.
+I said, whoever put this together is a genius because they have coordinated every bit of this.

-Cruz is hated, despised, everybody started ignoring him.
+Cruz is hated, despised.

 Such tweets as, wow, this crowd is not digging Cruz's speech.

-A lot of people talking amongst themselves as Cruz speaks at New York GOP Gala.
+A lot of people talking amongst themselves as Cruz speaks at New York GOP gala.

 It's legitimately loud in here.